 Bob Roter of the Topeka State Journal staff said in an article on Scranton in 1954.
 “When a town booms, it almost invariably booms big.
 When the bust comes the tumble is to almost nothing.”
 In the 1870’s and 1880’s coal was the spark that caused the boom of Scranton to a thriving town of near 2,000.
 The tumble started in early 1900’s and continued down to a quiet farming town of 500 to 600.
 Indications are that the tumble is about to cease.
 Only the future can show if another boom will materialize or if the gentle tumble will roll along as the years go by.

 The history information was taken directly out of the 1972 Scranton Centennial book.
 Which was written by Richard A. Burk.

 In the thirty-six years since this information was written the city has obviously continued to exist.
 According to the latest census the population is 722.
 The city still provides electric, water, and sewer services.
-The school and four of the churches mentioned are still here.
+The school and three of the churches mentioned are still here.
 There are numerous businesses including a bank!